baristabarita/caresync/README.md

 ## Pulling and Code Review
 ---
-1. When you clone the repository, make sure you are in the `main` branch.
+1. When you clone the repository, make sure you are in the `mainh` branch.
 You can check by running this command:
 ```
 git status
 ```